-QuadReal's emissions are calculated using year-specific emissions factors (Method 1, as specified in Section 5) for reporting per the GHG Protocol.
-When reporting normalized results, however, emissions for all years are reported using the 2021 emission factor to remove the impact of changes to the provincial electricity supply mix from the analysis.
+QuadReal's emissions are calculated using year-specific emissions factors for reporting per the GHG Protocol.
+When reporting normalized results, however, emissions for all years are reported using the 2022 emission factor to remove the impact of changes to the provincial electricity supply mix from the analysis.